subshell/o-neko/docs/chapters/ABOUT_ONEKO.md

 consists of multiple programs (e.g. server + tools, microservices, etc.).
 You could e.g. set up a project mesh for every major version of your software that is still actively maintained to get a "full" test setup.

-## Roles
+## Users and roles

-O-Neko has a very basic permission scheme consisting of three roles:
+O-Neko has user management with a very basic permission scheme consisting of three roles:

 | Role | Description |
 | --- | --- |